micheleangioni/sls-node-ts/readme.md

 ## <a name="testing"></a>Testing

-Run `npm test` to run the tests or `npm run watch-test` to run the tests with the watcher.
+Run `npm test` to run the tests or `npm run test:coverage` to run the tests with coverage.

 ## <a name="guidelines"></a>Contribution Guidelines